-I have written a lot about this subject.
+I have written a lot about choosing a tennis racquet.
 Why?
 Because it is such a big deal to many players.
 Myself included.
 Partly because I am genuinely interested in tennis technology, and partly because it actually does make a difference.
-When you are a hundred percent confident with what you wield on the tennis court, you gain a different experiece.
+When you are a hundred percent confident with what you wield on the tennis court, you gain a different experience.

 There are many things to consider when choosing your tennis racquet.
 Below are a few of them.

 - Balance (measured in balance points, head heavy or head light)

 - Strings (a COMPLETELY different and VAST topic)